According to most psychological studies regarding worry.

 9. Learn to say “no” to things that won’t help you achieve your goals and thus fulfill your destiny.

-10. Always carry a book with you to read while waiting in longer lines.
-In short lines check your Facebook posts, or sports scores on my phone.
+10. Always carry a book with you to read while having to wait.
+In short lines I check my Facebook posts, instagram or sports scores on my phone.

 11. Eliminate clutter . . . it’s amazing how rearranging your office or home library will stir something fresh in you.

 13. Get your financial house in order.
-Worrying will not put a penny back in your bank account, nor get your job back or pay the mortgage.
+Remember, we said worrying will not put a penny back in your bank account, nor get your job back or pay the mortgage.
 Begin taking the necessary steps to gain control of your financial destiny.

 14. If you’re having a bad day. . .look out the window. . .if you don’t see God’s throne, He’s still on it and everything is going to be okay.

 15. Create some “me” and “thee” time.
 Create time where you can decompress.
-I realized some of my Christian brothers and sisters may put a judge on me because of what I’m about say. . .but the truth is the truth.
-I like movies and television shows where the good guys win and the bad guys lose.
+If I really need to relax my mind and body, I’ll watch a movie or a television show where the good guys win and the bad guys lose.
 For me, that’s a mental distraction serving a purpose and not a waste of time.

 I could continue with this list but why don’t you take the time necessary to add to this list.
 Determine what works for you.

-One other thing. . .live in a constant state of praise and thanksgiving.
-Thanking God for what He’s done and is going to do for you.
+One more thing. . . learn to live in a constant state of praise and thanksgiving.
+Thanking God for what He’s done and is going to do for you has all kinds of benefits.
 Praising God and praying to Him make an effective combination.